 Yesterday we reflected on inspiring examples of painted concrete floors, and today it's time to get down to business.
 Having recently had our concrete floors painted, we have some inside tips to share as well as a few words of caution...

 As I mentioned in that last post, we had an unfortunate sewer back-up that forced us to rip out the existing 50s basement remodel—such a shame!
 Believe me this basement was not cool even for the MCM lovers among us.
 It was dated and dark and full of mold, so I was happy to bid adieu to the crumbling green speckled asbestos tile and moldy yellowing knotty pine, and usher in something a little brighter.

 We considered acid staining, but due to the glue residue and many, many irregularities left from the former asbestos tiles, we opted to go with paint which would cover the not-so-beautiful floor marks but still show off a bit of texture.
 We were also drawn to paint's brightening effect for our dungeon of a basement.

-Here's a close up of the floor before we being painted:
+Here's a close up of our floor before being painted:

-Although still a low cost option, it was a much more involved process than we initially thought. here's what we learned:
+Although still a low cost option, painting the floors was a much more involved process than we initially thought. here's what we learned: